 AJCU International Taskforce includes: Loyola University Chicago, Universidad Centroamericana UCA de Nicaragua, Loyola University New Orleans, Universidad Antonio Ruiz de Montoya, Ateneo de Manila University, University of San Francisco, Universidad Loyola Andalucia, Universidad Iberoamericana Puebla, and Sophia University,

-Patrick M. Boyle, Ph.D., is the Interim Provost at Loyola University Chicago.
-In addition to Dr. Boyle's responsibilities in Academic Affairs of the university, he also leads Global Initiatives and is an expert in international affairs whose teaching and research interests include comparative politics, the politics of development and politics in Africa.
+Patrick M. Boyle, Ph.D., is the Vice Provost of Academic Centers & Global Initiatives at Loyola University Chicago In addition to Dr. Boyle's responsibilities in Academic Affairs of the university, he also leads Global Initiatives and is an expert in international affairs whose teaching and research interests include comparative politics, the politics of development and politics in Africa.
 A member of the Department of Political Science at Loyola University Chicago, his recent writing and field projects concerns the politics of social services in Sub-Sahara Africa.

 Dr. Boyle first served as Director of the Office for International Programs, and now, since 2013, leads the Loyola’s international efforts as Vice Provost for Academic Centers and Global Initiatives.
 He also oversees Loyola University’s five Centers of Excellence and its academic student services.